itsroops/vcf_comp_with_gold_standard/README.md

 # Automated comparison of VCF files with gold standard file using hap.py tool
 This tool would use the **hap.py** comparison tool for comparing the generated VCF files with the gold standard file.
+This can be used to autoomated the process of comparing several vcf files with the gold standard file and specifically used for the SNPs and INDELs.
+This is fully an interactive tool which would aid a novice user to make the comparisons without much technical knowledge of the software requirements and other usages.

 ## Prerequisites
 1. Please be sure to have **make** program installed in your system.
 It can easily be checked using `which make`.
 This is required for building source codes.